Aguinid Falls is one of the most unique and exciting waterfalls in Cebu, Philippines.

 On level four is where you will find the rock jump and more turquoise rock pools.

 The pool you’ll land in is only around two meters deep so I wouldn’t recommend diving headfirst as I did touch the bottom with my feet when I jumped.

-Level four is also a great spot to take some photos so you may want to keep your camera at the ready to capture all the action!
+Level four is also a great spot to take some photos so you may want to keep your camera ready to capture all the action!